DanielJuravski/heMoji/docker/README.md

 ```

 ### Outside Container Usage
 As mentioned, there is a Flask microframework which runs inside the container.
-It's configure to run over the localhost and republished to 5000 port of the Docker host (derived from the `docker run` cmd above).
+It's configure to run over the localhost and republished to 5000 port of the Docker host (derives from the `docker run` cmd above).

 You can use the hemoji prediction wherever you desire to (you may use the `api_example.py` scratch as a reference for it).